|18° C||16° C||20° C|

 As traffic intensified and the tram appeared along with the first motor vehicles, it was necessary to re-examine the methods of paving in the larger cities (which had pavements close to the ground and with trotting-paths) to protect pedestrians.
 The Sanfedelino granite was consequently used for the new raised pavements.
 The production of Sandelino granite was at its peak in the 1920s to the mid thirties: numbers of workers were at their highest attracted by good employment, spread across about twenty sites in the Novate caves.
 A slow and relentless decline followed which reached its lowest point in the seventies.
 Today only one cave remains in operation.

-Visits outside these hours are possible by pre-booking with the Novata Mezzola local authority.
-Tel.
-0343 63040
+In Winter Visits are possible by pre-booking with the Novata Mezzola local authority